• Campaigns

 By Shaheer Choudhury

-As Head of Editorial at Islam21c, Shaheer is a regular contributor who has an unwavering passion and commitment for staying on the pulse in regards to global geopolitical and general current affairs, whilst paying close attention to the changing world conditions of Muslim populations.
-Prior to joining Islam21c, he developed a number of years' experience in the health and social care sector, and previously worked as a caseworker at HHUGS.
+As Head of Editorial at Islam21c, Shaheer is a regular contributor who has a passion and commitment for staying on the pulse in regards to global geopolitical and general current affairs, whilst paying close attention to the changing world conditions of Muslim populations.
+Prior to joining Islam21c, he developed a couple of years' experience in the health and social care sector, and previously worked as a caseworker at HHUGS.
 He has also volunteered at the Muslim Youth Helpline.
 Shaheer holds a bachelor's degree in Business Management from Kingston University.
+He is a Trustee of HHUGS.

 Previous Article Who Are The Muttaqūn?